Stellar-mass black holes in the Hyades star cluster?: Introduction

 In this exploratory study, we aim to find constraints on the presence of BHs in the Hyades cluster, the nearest - and one of the most widely studied - OCs.
-We use the same approach as in the Pal 5 study of \citet{2021NatAs...5..957G}, hence a good understanding of the behaviour of $R_{\mathrm{eff}}$ at the orbit of the Hyades is required, i.e. the model clusters need to be evolved in a realistic Galactic potential.
-To this end, we explore the large suite of $N-$body models by \cite{wang2021}, conceived to model the impact of massive stars (i.e. the BH progenitors) on the present-day structure of Hyades-like clusters.
+We use the same approach as in the Palomar 5 study of \citet{2021NatAs...5..957G}, hence a good understanding of the behaviour of $R_{\mathrm{eff}}$ at the orbit of the Hyades is required, that is, the model clusters need to be evolved in a realistic Galactic potential.
+To this end, we explore the large suite of $N-$body models by \cite{wang2021}, conceived to model the impact of massive stars (that is, the BH progenitors) on the present-day structure of Hyades-like clusters.
 By comparing these models to the radial profiles of Hyades members with different masses from \textit{Gaia} (\citealp{evans2022}), we aim to constrain if a BH population is required.

 The paper is organised as follows.
-In Section \ref{sec:methods}, we describe the details of the $N-$body models and our method to compare them to observations.
-In Section \ref{sec:results}, we report the results for the presence of BHs in the Hyades.
+In Sect. \ref{sec:methods}, we describe the details of the $N-$body models and our method to compare them to observations.
+In Sect. \ref{sec:results}, we report the results for the presence of BHs in the Hyades.
 In Sect. \ref{sec:discussion} we report a discussion on BH-star candidates in the cluster.
 Finally, Sect. \ref{sec:conclusions} summarises our conclusions.